ynaim94/Aquarium---Client-serveur/README.md

 ##The client

-The file "affichage.cfg" contains the default values for the configuration variables.
+The file "affichage.cfg" in view/src  contains the default values for the configuration variables.
 The source files are in /view/src/.
 **To build the client** :